usharesoft/appcenter-docs/admin/en/source/pages/install/install-ISO.rst

 Installing from an ISO
 ----------------------

+.. note:: The ISO install will be done on /dev/sda.
+The ``kickstart`` automates the installation of the operating system on the first disk, which must be managed by either a SCSI or SATA controller.

 To install UForge from the ISO image:

 	1. Attach the ISO to a VM or burn the ISO to a DVD (for installing to a physical machine, note the machine will require to have a DVD disk drive).